Body Beast workout Schedule

 In this breakdown of the schedule, we’ll cover what each phase consists of, and what you should expect from each phase.
 Body beast isn’t an easy program by any means and is an excellent program for people seeking a challenge.
 Each workout lasts roughly 30 minutes to one hour.
 The body beast program consists of three different phases:

 - The bulking phase

 - The beast phase.

-Before you even start the program, it’s important for you to determine what your daily caloric intake will be.
+Before you even start the program, it’s vital for you to determine what your daily caloric intake will be.
 You can learn how to do this in the programs nutrition guide.
 Once you have completed this step, you can move forward and choose one of the eating plans recommended to you in the nutrition guide.

 The building phase is three weeks long.
 This phase is designed to ‘build’ your foundation for working out.
 Hence, the name building phase.
-For the body beast schedule in this phase, you will work out for six days a week, with only one day’s rest.
+For the schedule in this phase, you will work out for six days a week, with only one day’s rest.
 This phase is designed to acclimate you to the different exercises.
-This is great for beginners who don’t really know what they’re doing just yet.
-During this phase, you’ll learn all the basics of what you need to do, in order to get the most out of your workouts.
+This is great for beginners who don’t know what they’re doing just yet.
+During this phase, you’ll learn all the basics of what you need to do, to get the most out of your workouts.
 In the building phase, there are four different workouts: